Home » General Admission Requirements

 1. Meet with the program’s admission advisor to review all required disclosures and receive complete information before enrolling with Gurnick Academy of Medical Arts.

-2. Possess a high-school diploma from an approved/accredited high school or a GED.
+4. Possess an Official High School Transcript from an approved/accredited high school or a GED.

-Please ask an admission advisor for more details and the list of approved high schools.
-Please refer to the Foreign Transcript/Diploma Evaluation Policy for more information regarding additional requirements.
+• Please ask an admission advisor for more details and the list of approved high schools.
+Please refer to the Foreign Transcript/Degree Evaluation Policy for more information regarding additional requirements.

 • Online Application